Fruit trees are grown on rootstocks with each type having different characteristics including:

-The chart below gives the approxiamate sizes after 10 years.
+The chart below gives the approximate sizes after 10 years:

 Ideal for most situations and forms.
 Will reach 4-5m (12-15ft).
 Suitable for moderate sized gardens upwards as bush trees, longer cordons and espalers of four or more tiers.
 Quickly into fruiting, often in their second year after planting.
 Most of the apple varieties are available on this rootstock.

 Produces a semi dwarfing tree reaching 2.5-3.5m (8-12ft).
 Ideal for smaller gardens as bush trees, cordons and espaliers of up to two to three tiers.
 Soon into fruiting, often in second year after planting.
 Many apple varieties are available on this rootstock.

 Very dwarfing, producing trees of 1.8-3m (6-10ft).
 Suitable for small bush trees, step overs (single tier espaliers), small cordons.
 Early into bearing fruit, even in the first year ater fruiting – ideally remove the fruitlets before they develop.
 Requires good soil, permanent staking and no vegatation competition.

 Vigorous, reaching 6m plus (20’+).
 Suitable for standard trees, traditional orchards and for grazing beneath.
 We offer trees as ‘maiden’ trees & some as two year ‘central leader’ trees where the central leader has been allowed to grow on.
 The two year trees are best collected from the nursery because of their height